derp000/powerschool-calculator/python/README-python.md

 `geckodriver` is recommended since in python, its logs are outputted to a logfile rather than to the terminal by default.

+Refer to `format.py` as a rough template for how you should use this module.

 ## API Reference

 ### `get_data() -> bs4.element.ResultSet`